hact-io/hact.io/index.md

     * [Twitter](https://twitter.com/_devalias)
     * [GitHub](https://github.com/alias1/)

 HACT wouldn't have been possible without the epic work put in by our mentors, volunteers, friends and community.
-In particular, special mention goes out to our very own robotic overlord, who brought her event management skills (and bottle bots!) to the table.
+In particular, special mention goes out to our very own robotic overlord, who brought her event management skills (and battle bots!) to the table.
 Now with 2 of her very own startups, Erica is continuing to bring excitement to tech learning and entrepreneurship:

 * [Erica Hediger](https://www.linkedin.com/in/erica-hediger-28979096/) &#124; Chief Robotic Overlord
     * [Stem Sells](http://www.stemsells.com.au/) ([Facebook](https://www.facebook.com/stemsells/), [Twitter](https://twitter.com/STEMsellsAU)) &#124; An out-of-school, 10-week programme for girls in Canberra and the nearby regional area to encourage development of STEM and entrepreneur skills.